syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Mail-Merge/Restart-list-numbering-in-mail-merge).

 ## Insert as new row

 You can add each record as new row inside table when the row group contains only one cell, which means, the merge fields denoting **group start and end present inside the same cell.**